sayanel/data-forge-lab/README.md

-# data-forge-lab
+# ⚙️data-forge-lab
 DataForgeLab is an experimental platform designed to explore and master data engineering concepts.
 This project aims to simulate real-world data processing scenarios.
 This project is a personal data management and productivity tracker that allows users to log habits, events, and self-development metrics.
 It's built using Onion Architecture and a microservice-friendly design.

+# ⚠️ Disclaimer

+This project is currently **under active development** and serves primarily as a personal sandbox for experimentation and learning.

+- Many components are not production-ready.
+- The codebase may lack standard production features such as input validation, error handling, and security hardening.
+- Some architectural choices may evolve or be restructured.

+Feedback and contributions are welcome as the project matures!

-# Tech Stack:
+# 🚀 Tech Stack:
 - Frontend: React
 - Backend: Python (Flask)
 - Database: MongoDB (also supports in-memory repo)
 - Microservices: Go (notifications, analytics)
 - Messaging: Kafka (event publishing + consumption)

-# How to get started:
+# 🧰 How to get started:

 To get the project up and running, follow these steps: